Biomedical Research, M.S. (Thesis)

 The advisory committee will be selected by the student and research advisor, with approval from the Director of Graduate Studies required.
 The committee will be composed of at least three faculty members with appropriate expertise; one of the members may be from another institution.
 The student’s research advisor will act as the chairperson of the committee.

 In addition, after 12 hours of coursework has been completed, the student must submit an M.S.
-Plan of Study form to the Dean of the Graduate College.
+Plan of Study form to the college.

 Plan of Study